CarliJoy/csv_merge/README.md

 The common head will be determined automatically based on the number of identical lines of the first two files.

+Latest version is available in [GitHub](https://github.com/CarliJoy/csv_merge).

 The default script uses binary mode to write files - so no encoding problems should occur.

 The header will be always taken from the first file.

-Missmatches in headers will be logged.
+Mismatches in headers will be logged.

 Usage:
 `./csv_combine target.csv source1.csv othersources/*.csv`